-That is until the extra work of shopping, cooking, decorating, wrapping, planning and entertaining makes it the least wonderful time.
+The extra work of shopping, cooking, decorating, wrapping, planning and entertaining can make it the least wonderful time.

 While we welcome celebrating with family and friends, those encounters can create emotional tension and strain.
 When we feel sad that loved ones can’t be with us, either through distance or death, the season can become the worst of the year.